 Any individual who possesses property owned by their employer or master and removes it while working as a clerk or servant, or while acting in that capacity, shall be punished for criminal penalties which include up to seven years in prison and a fine.

-Section 382:- Theft after preparation made for causing death, hurt or restraint in order to the committing of the theft
+Section 382:- Made preparation to causing death, hurt or restraint in order to committing theft

 Theft committed with the intent to cause death, injury, restraint, or fear of death, injury, or restraint to any person in order to carry out the theft, to make their escape after the theft, or to keep the property that was taken in the theft will be punished with rigorous imprisonment for a term that may be up to ten years in addition to a fine.